It's hard for me to believe that almost three months have passed since I left the USA to begin living in Medellin, Colombia, again.

 This also means I'm just three months away from flying back for Christmas.

-I use to love backpacking because it always felt as though time slowed down when you were traveling through new countries, however the more time I spend in Medellin, the more normal it feels.
+I used to love backpacking because it always felt as though time slowed down when traveling through new countries; however, the more time I spend in Medellin, the more normal it feels.

 The last few weeks have been quiet here at Go Backpacking as I've been focusing on updating the design of my other blog, Medellin Living, as well as sharing my recent experiences in the City of the Eternal Spring.

 If you haven't been over there yet, here are a few posts to get you started:

 - Vacationing on the Colombian Island of San Andres

 - Book and Culture Festival